Al3c2/Weed-Aquisition-and-Target-Simulation-Pipeline/README.md

 ## License

-Released for academic and research purposes.
-Choose a license to suit (MIT, BSD-3-Clause, GPL, Apache 2.0).
+Released for academic and research purposes, check license fiel for more info.